Freshman Seminar Abroad

 - Final assignment (journal, take-home essay, paper, exam, presentation, group project, digital story, etc.)

-For spring break, locations in Europe and Latin America are preferred due to travel time.
-For winter break, travel to Asia, Africa, and Oceania is possible.
+For spring break, only locations in Europe and Latin America are possible due to travel time and flight cost.
+For May session, travel to Asia, Africa, and Oceania is also possible.

 Program Leader Experience